 Top Tips for Building an Ice Rink

-Ice rinks are staples in many communities here in Minnesota and around the country.
+Ice rinks are a staple in communities across the country.

-Here are my top tips for building a modern ice rink:
+Here are our top tips for building a modern ice rink.

 1. Put user-friendliness at the top of your list